News of Davidson’s New Column: The Written Word

 We assume busy readers, so suggest staying within our 500-word limit.
 If your piece is longer, go Dickens and serialize.
 We don’t intend to edit your work; it’s yours, after all.
 But if we see something truly questionable or possibly not within our “community standards,” we’ll reach out to discuss.

-Send your piece our editors.
+Send your piece with our editors [[email protected]].
 We hope for many submissions, so give us a couple of weeks to let you know if we plan to publish it.

 Sharpen your pencils!